What is this all about?

 How do you draw strangers?

-Although I've primarily used pencils, pen, and paper for most of my life, in 2020 I tried and switched to digital art.
+Although I've primarily used physical media - pencils, pens, paint, and paper - for most of my life, in 2020 I tried and switched to digital.

-Once I've selected a photo, I download and reference the photo on my PC and draw on my 12.9 iPad.
-I use Sketches Pro by Tayasui (awesome app, awful support) and a stylus or Apple Pencil.
+Once I've selected a photo, I download and reference the photo on my laptop and draw on my 12.9 iPad.
+I use Sketches Pro by Tayasui (awesome app, awful support) and an Apple Pencil.
 Sometimes I begin with a simple line trace and add detail as I go, but other times I free-hand it all.
 It just depends...

 Anything else?